NLGithubWP/tech-notebook/problem set 1 solution.md

 3. (a)

-This is not sequential consistency, in order to satisfy P2, Write(a) must scheduled after Write(b), but P3 requires read(a) and then read(b).
+This is not sequential consistency, in order to satisfy P2, Write(a) must be scheduled after Write(b), but P3 requires read(a) and then read(b).
 This is contradict

 3. (b)